sunny/route_localize/README.md

 # Route Localize

-Rails plugin that lets you translate routes by using a different subdomain per locale.
+Rails 4 engine Rails 4 engine to to translate routes using locale files and subdomains.

 ## Warning

-For now this is unstable, with a volatile API, without enough tests, totally not production-ready yet.
+Here be dragons.

-Ye be warned.
+For now this is unstable, with a volatile API, without enough tests, totally not production-ready yet, version `0.0.1`.

 ## Install